johnchakkour/world-cup-qualifiers/README.md

-# A History of FIFA World Cup Qualifiers
+# A History of the FIFA World Cup
-This visualization consists of a world map showing which countries have qualified to the World Cup over the years.
+World map showing which countries have qualified to the World Cup over the years and their performance.

 ## Issues to fix